Moon Phases in The Lord of the Rings

 like small white holes in the canopy above the crescent moon.”
 The Moon is mentioned several more times after they have descended the cliff and as they encounter Gollum, and then by the time they set off Sam asserts that “

 The Moon's gone, and the night's going.”

-Faramir says of this date during conversation at Henneth Annûn that
+Faramir says of this date during conversation at Henneth Annûn

-dark under the young pale moon”.
+in the grey dark under the young pale moon”.

 The moon had set and the night was very dark.”